 This is a guest post by Tax Aid, a charity that helps people on a low income with tax problems.
 If you can’t afford to pay a tax bill when it is due, you will often want to make a “time to pay” arrangement with the tax man.
 You may be asked questions that feel very personal, such as what your expenses are – this is because HMRC is more likely to make an arrangement with someone who they feel … [Read more...]

 If its been four or five years since you stopped making payments to a debt and you haven't been making any payments, you may be wondering if your debt has got lost or the debt collector has forgotten about it.
 This article looks at what is likely to happen.
 If you have been making payments, even very small ones, to an old debt this article isn't relevant for you - instead read Should I keep … [Read more...]

 If you are very worried about your debts, you may be wondering how easy it would be to disappear and leave them all behind.
 Will your old records be linked with new ones on your credit records?
 Can your creditors find you if move, go abroad, change your name?
 Most of these sorts of ideas aren't very sensible - and you almost always have much better options! - but let's see what the problems … [Read more...]

 A reader asked if he should offer a token payment to his debts, wondering if his creditors would ever accept it.
 The simple answer is that you should make token payments offers IF it is all you can afford AND you expect your situation to improve at some point.
-Let's look at the problem in detail, including how your creditors are likely to react.
-What is a "token payment"?
-Normally if you … [Read more...]
+Let's look at how your creditors are likely to react and the questions people often ask.
+What is a token … [Read more...]